bazbt3/bazbt3.github.io/thememonday.md

 [ ] Suggestions from App.net people just like you:
 * \#BirdCam1Monday - (@unixb0y, 'everyone chooses [a] favourite bird.')
 Search for the [\#BirdCam1 hashtag](https://pnut.io/tags/BirdCam1) for inspiration.)
+* \#FavouriteBirdMonday - (@Andrew, commenting on the above, not sure there'll be enough to go around.)

 [ ] **The poll**, possibly posted at Doodle.com again.